-- (f) the target or a subsidiary disposes, or agrees to dispose, of the whole, or a substantial part, of its business or property; - (g) the target or a subsidiary grants, or agrees to grant, a security interest in the whole, or a substantial part, of its business or property; - (h) the target or a subsidiary resolves to be wound up. - (2) The bidder may also withdraw unaccepted offers made under a market bid if 1 of the following happens during the bid period: - (a) a liquidator or provisional liquidator of the target or of a subsidiary is appointed; - (b) a court makes an order for the winding up of the target or of a subsidiary; - (c) an administrator of the target, or of a subsidiary, is appointed under section 436A, 436B or 436C; - (d) the target or a subsidiary executes a deed of company arrangement; - (e) a receiver, or a receiver and manager, is appointed in relation to the whole, or a substantial part, of the property of the target or of a subsidiary.
+- (f) the target or a subsidiary disposes, or agrees to dispose, of the whole, or a substantial part, of its business or property; - (g) the target or a subsidiary grants, or agrees to grant, a security interest in the whole, or a substantial part, of its business or property; - (h) the target or a subsidiary resolves to be wound up. - (2) The bidder may also withdraw unaccepted offers made under a market bid if 1 of the following happens during the bid period: - (a) a liquidator or provisional liquidator of the target or of a subsidiary is appointed; - (b) a court makes an order for the winding up of the target or of a subsidiary; - (c) an administrator of the target, or of a subsidiary, is appointed under section 436A, 436B or 436C; - (d) the target or a subsidiary executes a deed of company arrangement; - (da) a restructuring practitioner for the target, or for a subsidiary, is appointed under section 453B; - (db) the target or a subsidiary makes a restructuring plan under Division 3 of Part 5.3B; - (e) a receiver, or a receiver and manager, is appointed in relation to the whole, or a substantial part, of the property of the target or of a subsidiary.